SteamWo1f/Judd-Bot-Rescripted/README.md

 (Still working on the code, please hold on until I can upload it)

-A better version of the original Judd Bot written in JavaScript
+A better version of the original Judd Bot now written in JavaScript

 Judd Bot is a discord bot that sends a embed with a random quote, image and header text every hour from text files.